ayushshy-stack/ayushshy-stack/README.md

 Most of my interests revolve around AI/ML, backend development, cloud technologies, and automation.
 I like understanding how systems work behind the scenes and turning ideas into something practical and useful.

-I’m someone who learns through curiosity, experimentation, and mistakes — continuously trying to improve while building projects that can solve real problems and create meaningful impactful.
+I’m someone who learns through curiosity, experimentation, and mistakes — continuously trying to improve while building projects that can solve real problems and create meaningful impact.

 </td>